lairdubois/lairdubois-ansible/README.md

 ### Debian testing
 Shall we used that for the base system instead of the *stable* version to have PHP 7.2 and more up-to-date packages (composer).

+### ACME / DNS
+For now, the file for the API key used by gandi are not included in the repository and must be added to the file `~/.acme.sh/account.conf` under the key `GANDI_LIVEDNS_KEY=...`